archlinux/aur/README.md

 # Installation
 ## Necessary configuration
 ### bitcoind
-1. `sudo nano /etc/bitcoin/bitcoin.conf` and set "rpcuser=" and "rpcpassword=" how you like.
-You will need those values later.
+1. `sudo nano /etc/bitcoin/bitcoin.conf` and set "rpcuser=" and "rpcpassword=" how you like and "whitelist=127.0.0.1".
+You will need those credentials later.
 Optionally, uncomment "prune=550".

 ### NBXplorer
 1. `nano ~/.nbxplorer/Main/settings.config` and set "btc.rpc.auth=" according to the priorly set values in the bitcoin configuration file.